dean-bronstein/100-Days-of-SwiftUI/README.md

 # 100-Days-of-Swift
-100 Days of SwiftUI course projects and exercises.
-Objective: Build a strong foundation in Swift and SwiftUI to start a path as a software developer focusing on Apple platforms.
-Hands-on iOS projects serve as the starting point to learn essential concepts that extend to macOS, watchOS, and beyond.
+Code, exercises, and projects from Paul Hudson's 100 Days of SwiftUI curriculum.

+Objective: Build a solid foundation in Swift and SwiftUI to start my career as an Apple platform developer.
+These hands-on iOS projects serve as the starting point for concepts that extend to macOS, watchOS, and beyond.